Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/display.rst

 Display Panel
 *************

-This panel contains all settings which control things displayed in the clip editor.
+This panel contains display settings related on editor itself.

 Channels
    R, G, B and *B/W* buttons at the top of this panel are used to control color channels used for frame preview and to